wiebkem/peppers-pawprint/content/en/blog/apartmentOrHouse.md

 ]
 featured_image = "article_images/apartmentOrHouse.jpeg"
 description = "Can I keep a dog in an apartment or do I need a house with a garden so that my dog ​​feels comfortable?
-In this blog post I talk about my experiences." draft = true
+In this blog post I talk about my experiences."
 +++

-Pepper is 11 years old now and we have never lived at the same address for longer than 2 years and 2 months.
+Pepper is 11 years old now and we have never lived at the same address for a long time.
 We have tried many different living situations and I would like to share our experiences with you.

 ## House with enclosed garden
 When Pepper moved in with us, I was still living at our family home in a house with an enclosed garden.
 I think a garden is very practical as you can just leave the patio door open in summer.
 This was often the case with us and Pepper could decide for himself whether he would rather lie in the garden or in the house.
 A fenced garden ensures that the dog cannot run away and that you don't have to be constantly in the garden with the dog.
 This always gave me peace of mind and I could e.g. cook while Pepper was in the garden.